va3c/viewer/va3c-viewer-html5/readme.md

 * Opens for editing and manipulation
 	* Open files via a link and an xmlHttpRequest
 		* Any Three.js HTML files
-		* Files of these types: .js, .json, .obj, .stl, .dae, .wrl and .vtk files.
+		* Files of these types: .js, .json (ASCII and binary), .obj, .stl (ASCII and binary), .dae, .wrl and .vtk files.
 Coming soon: .gltf

 	* Open files via the operating system File Open dialog
 		* Opens Three.js HTML files that only have absolute links
 		* Opens .js, .json, .obj, .stl ascii, .vtk,
 		* Opens .wrl files but have issues with materials
 		* Fails to open .dae files.
 See lines 342... of jafo-file-open.js for temporary partial fix
+	* Open files via the text in the address bar using location.Hash
+		* often called permalinks
+		* See below
+	* Open files via drag and drop
 * Load a new drawing or append (insert) new objects into current drawing  << which word is better: 'append 'or 'insert'??
 * Export the current state to a new JSON file as geometry, object or scene

 ### Permalinks
 * Create permalink
 * Parse permalink
-	* let's you see what a parmalink creates
+	* let's you see what a permalink creates
 * Clear permalink resets the address bar to the base URL
 * AutoCrapdoodle feature
 	* An experiment in playing with files in the cloud
 * Link to goo.gl URL Shortener
+* Permalinks are an effective very lightweight method of saving data

 ### Sample File Libraries
 * CORS-compliant access to 1025+ sample data files hosted on GitHub